machinebox/remoto/README.md

 * Each service is an `interface`
 * Each method is an endpoint
-* Methods must take a pointer to request object as its only argument
+* Methods must take a request object as its only argument
-* Methods must return a pointer to the response object as the result
+* Methods must return the response object as the result
 * Only a subset of Go types are supported: `string`, `float64`, `int`, `bool`, and `struct` types
 * Any arrays (slices) of the supported types are also allowed (e.g. `[]string`, `[]bool`, etc.)
 * Comments describe the services, methods and types